 Tareq Nazmi´s particularly varied concert repertoire ranges from Bach to Beethoven, Haydn, Brahms, Mozart and Dvořák.
 He has worked with Washington National Symphony Orchestra and Christoph Eschenbach, the Orchestre de Paris and Daniel Harding, performed in Brahms’ Requiem in San Sebastian under Jukka-Pekka Saraste, and was soloist in Mozart’s Requiem with the Deutsches Symphonie-Orchester under Manfred Honeck in Berlin.

-Tareq Nazmi´s particularly broad concert repertoire ranges from Bach to Beethoven, Haydn, Brahms, Mozart and Dvořák.
-Recitals, too, are becoming ever more common in his calendar.
-So far, he had recitals with pianist Gerold Huber in Munich, Lambach and Ingolstadt, at the Schubertiade Hohenems and will have his debut at London’s prestigious Wigmore Hall in October 2018.
+Recitals, too, continue to feature more prominently in his calendar.
+So far, he gave recitals with pianist Gerold Huber in Munich, Cologne, Ingolstadt, at the Schubertiade Hohenems and at London’s prestigious Wigmore Hall.